 I believe consent is the best route.
 This is less to do with GDPR and more to do with permission marketing.
 Even if GDPR were not being introduced, I would still recommend getting marketing consent.

-It has been proved several times that you will get a better response and more loyalty from people that have given you permission (consent) to send them marketing messages.
+It has been proved several times that you will get a better response and more loyalty from people that have given you marketing permission (consent).

 They are clearly interested in what you are selling and therefore less likely to complain about the volume of marketing, less likely to unsubscribe and more likely to recommend your company to friends.
 They are worth investment.